 I must win.

-Give it a try for yourself and head over to Sprouts.com to vote for me in their chili cook-off contest!
+Give it a try for yourself and head over to Sprouts.com to vote for my beef beer chili in their chili cook-off contest!

 More great chili recipes